 In addition, we have entered into a registration rights agreement granting customary registration rights to Azul in respect of the Class A Shares issuable upon the exercise of the Azul Warrants.
-We have also entered into a registration rights agreement with Tumim relating to the registration of the Class A shares sold in accordance to the Purchase Agreement, pursuant to which we have filed with the SEC this registration statement.

 Listing of Securities

 Our Class A Shares and the Public Warrants are listed on Nasdaq under the symbols "LILM" and "LILMW," respectively.
 Holders of our securities should obtain current market quotations for their securities.
 There can be no assurance that our Class A Shares and/or Public Warrants will remain listed on Nasdaq.
 If we fail to comply with the Nasdaq listing requirements, our Class A Shares and/or Public Warrants could be delisted from Nasdaq.
 A delisting of our Class A Shares will likely affect the liquidity of our Class A Shares and warrants and could inhibit or restrict our ability to raise additional financing.